uprighted-learners/unit-5-hello-express/readme.md

 - [ ] You will need to use the `listen` method on `app`.
 - [ ] `listen` takes two arguments, the `port` variable, and a callback function.
 - [ ] Set up the callback function to print a message to the console that informs the user of which port the server is listening on.
+- [ ] In your terminal, enter `npm start`.
+You should see your message print out to the console.

 ## Set up your first `GET` route